khushbukaradbhajne/Titanic-Survival-Prediction-using--Logistic-Regression/README.md

-📊Titanic Survival Prediction using Logistic Regression This project uses a Logistic Regression machine learning model to predict whether a passenger survived the Titanic disaster based on features such as age, gender, passenger class, and fare.
+📊Titanic Survival Prediction using Logistic Regression:

+This project uses a Logistic Regression machine learning model to predict whether a passenger survived the Titanic disaster based on features such as age, gender, passenger class, and fare.

-🧠 Project Overview
+🧠 Project Overview:

 The notebook includes:
 Data loading and preprocessing
 Exploratory Data Analysis (EDA)